 Developing new policy and research to shape thinking

 The RTPI will be commissioning research on the best way to achieve high environmental outcomes after Brexit and how our trading position can be secured

 Championing planning to government and parliaments

-The Institute continues to speak to government about the role planning can play in tackling the challenges the UK faces.
-The Institute continues it's pre election call for the Government to create an inclusive, economically successful and resilient society with jobs, homes and infrastructure where they are needed after Brexit through planning.
+The Institute is speaking with government about the role planning can play in tackling the UK's challenges.
+The RTPI continues it's pre election call for the Government to create an inclusive, economically successful and resilient society with jobs, homes and infrastructure where they are needed after Brexit through planning.

 The RTPI has written to all Communities and Local Government Ministers, in addition to the Secretaries of State for Transport, Education and Business, Energy and Industrial Strategy.